Updated: Sep 27

 Why Should Everyone Get Involved?

-I think that everyone should get involved because wildscaping enables a really wild, modern, empowered way of living - where we don’t have to sacrifice (most of) the experiences that we want in our lives.
-Wildscaping is also - while easy in so many ways - a very honest and genuine way of living and co-existing with other species (animal and botanical) within our planet: there’s no green washing or superficial gestures to comfort ourselves that we are offsetting our impact on the planet.
+I think that everyone should get involved because wildscaping enables a wild, empowered way of living.
+Wildscaping is also - while easy in so many ways - a very honest and genuine way of living and co-existing with other species (animal and botanical) within our planet: there’s no superficial gestures to comfort ourselves that we are offsetting our impact on the planet.
 Instead, we can live and act in ways that are wild and loving, to ourselves and all species around us…

 Here are some examples….